 Delivery of the FetusOn the day of the actual abortion procedure, which is usually 2 days following the initial visit, patients are advised not to eat or drink.
 During this visit, medication is again administered to soften the uterus and dilate the cervix, thus inducing labor.
 Antibiotics and painkillers may be given to help the patient cope with heavy bleeding and cramping while the fetus is being delivered.
 The time taken for delivery will depend on the strength and duration of the contractions.

 Delivery of the PlacentaTo ensure complete evacuation of the womb and prevent complications such as infections and heavy bleeding, the remaining tissues, including the placenta and uterine lining, are surgically removed through a process known as dilation and curettage (D&C).
 The doctor uses a curette to gently scrape off and suction out remaining uterine tissues.
 The process takes less than 20 minutes and is done while the patient is sedated.

 Prevention of BleedingModerate bleeding and cramping a couple of weeks following the abortion procedure is normal.
 The patient may be given antibiotics and painkillers to prevent infections and reduce pain.

 To facilitate faster healing and prevent complications, patients are advised to avoid heavy lifting, aerobic exercises, and engaging in sexual activities for 2 weeks after the abortion procedure.
 This includes inserting anything into the vagina such as tampons and douches.
 Swimming and hot baths must be avoided.
 Smoking, drinking and taking drugs are also not allowed.

 Moderate bleeding accompanied with cramps are normal, and can be managed with painkillers.
 Blood-thinning medications such as aspirin should be avoided as they can increase bleeding.
 Antibiotics may be prescribed to prevent infections.

 Menstrual cycles should begin 3 to 6 weeks after the abortion procedure, unless the patient is taking birth control pills or using an IUD.

-Additionally, a post-abortion check-up will be scheduled 2 to 3 weeks following the abortion, to ensure that everything is clear and healing as it should.
+Additionally, a post-abortion check-up will be scheduled 2 to 3 weeks following the abortion surgery, to ensure that everything is clear and healing as it should.